ExperitestOfficial/Community-Best-Practices-and-Contributions/README.md

 ## Mobile Examples

 [Robot Framework w/ Python - Reporter Customization](https://github.com/ExperitestOfficial/ct-robot-framework-daimobile) - This repository is built on Python using Robot as the Test Automation Framework.
-To take it one step further, this biolerplate project has best practices embedded to best utilize the built in Reporter in the Digital.ai Continuous Testing platform to improve reporting accuracy, customize the video reports, and add properties for filtering purposes afterwards.
+To take it one step further, this project has best practices embedded to best utilize the built in Reporter in the Digital.ai Continuous Testing platform to improve reporting accuracy, customize the video reports, and add properties for filtering purposes afterwards.

 [AI-Powered Self Healing Tests](https://github.com/ExperitestOfficial/CT-Self-Healing-Tests) - This repository provided examples into how tests with and without AI-Powered Self Healing affects the outcome.
 A step by step guide that can be used to get started quickly.